-If schools were not reopened, a generation would have suffered ‘knowledge gap’: Manish Sisodia
+If schools were not reopened, a generation would have faced a ‘knowledge gap’: Manish Sisodia

-The deputy chief minister told NDTV that 70% of the parents wanted the educational institutions to open.
+The deputy chief minister of Delhi told NDTV that 70% of parents wanted educational institutions to open.

 Delhi Deputy Chief Minister Manish Sisodia on Wednesday said that the decision to reopen schools in the national Capital could not be delayed as it would have hurt the students’ education, reported NDTV.

 Delhi schools reopened for Classes 9 to 12 on Wednesday.
 Schools in the national Capital will reopen for Classes 6 to 8 from September 8.
-On Wednesday, students were seen carrying umbrellas and wearing masks as they went to schools amid rains.

 “It may be called a risky decision [to reopen schools] but the students are already at risk by not being able to access adequate resources they need,” Sisodia told NDTV.
 “Now that Delhi is seeing 30-35 Covid-19 cases every day, we can afford to go ahead with the move.
 If this decision was delayed any further, an entire generation would suffer a knowledge gap.”

-Schools across the country were shut since the pandemic struck India in January last year and classes were being online.
+Pandemic relief packages must prioritise school education – but India is failing to do that

+It’s 500 days since children went to school in India.
+Everything is opening.
+Why aren’t schools?

 Sisodia told NDTV that 70% of the parents wanted the schools to open.
-“While experts told us that we could go ahead and reopen primary schools too, because younger children are at less risk, we thought of starting with classes 9 to 12,” the deputy chief minister said.
+“While experts told us that we could go ahead and reopen primary schools too, because younger children are at less risk, we thought of starting with Classes 9 to 12,” the deputy chief minister said.

 He said: “Even as we follow social distancing and other norms, we have told parents too to make students understand the importance of following Covid-19 norms.”

-Sisodia told NDTV that while some states have witnessed an increase in positivity rate among children as they return to school but the Delhi government was on alert for it.
+Sisodia told NDTV that while some states have witnessed an increase in the positivity rate among children after they returned to school but the Delhi government was on alert for this possibility.

-“As far as going back on the decision is concerned, we can decide to shut schools again in half an hour... it doesn’t require as much preparation as opening the schools,” he said.
+“As far as going back on the decision is concerned, we can decide to shut schools again in half an hour,” he said.
+“It doesn’t require as much preparation as opening the schools.”

 The deputy chief minister also noted that the pandemic has left a negative impact on many children.
-For this, Sisodia said that the school officials have been instructed to hold healthy conversations with students and not just focus on studies.
+For this, Sisodia said that the school officials have been instructed to hold conversations with students to ensure the wellbeing of their mental health.

 “The baggage has to be unloaded undoubtedly,” he said.
 “It’s a part of their grooming.
 We have ensured that in every school, students are given a platform to talk it out.”